elias-y/elias-y.github.io/posts/solitary-wave.md

 v(x,0) = \sqrt{\frac{g}{\bar h}} h(x,0).
 $$

-Changing back to the physicalk variables, this yields a solution of the form:
+Changing back to the physical variables, this yields a solution of the form:

 $$
 \begin{aligned}